LCH.Clearnet left off U.S. "systemic" list

 Clearinghouses stand to get a windfall of business in the coming years as financial reforms force market players to route swap trades through clearinghouses.

-CME Group Inc, IntercontinentalExchange Inc’s ICE Clear Credit, and options clearinghouse OCC were among those clearinghouses that did receive the proposed designation on Tuesday, executives at the clearinghouses have said.
+CME Group Inc (CME.O), IntercontinentalExchange Inc’s (ICE.N) ICE Clear Credit, and options clearinghouse OCC were among those clearinghouses that did receive the proposed designation on Tuesday, executives at the clearinghouses have said.

 There is little question that LCH.Clearnet also is a giant.